-Stokowski’s Philadelphia Orchestra rendition of the second movement of Johann Sebastian Bach’s Orchestral Suite No. 3 in D major, BWV 1068, commonly known as “Air on the G String” because of August Wilhelmj’s arrangement on the piece.
+Conducted by Leopold Stokowski, one of the leading conductors of the early and mid-20th century, Stokowski’s Philadelphia Orchestra performs the second movement of Johann Sebastian Bach’s Orchestral Suite No. 3 in D major, BWV 1068, commonly known as “Air on the G String” because of August Wilhelmj’s arrangement of the piece.
 Recorded in 1933.
-Conductor: Leopold Stokowski, one of the leading conductors of the early and mid-20th Century.

 One of the leading conductors of the early and mid-20th Century, Leopold Anthony Stokowski (18 April 1882 – 13 September 1977) was a British conductor of Polish and Irish descent.
 He is best known for his long association with the Philadelphia Orchestra and for appearing in the film Fantasia (a 1940 American animated film produced by Walt Disney and released by Walt Disney Productions).
 He was especially noted for his free-hand conducting style that spurned the traditional baton and for obtaining a characteristically sumptuous sound from the orchestras he directed.

 - Beethoven: Piano Concerto No. 3 [Pierre-Laurent Aimard] - September 19, 2023

 - Beethoven: Moonlight Sonata (Full) [Eric Zivian, fortepiano] - September 19, 2023